 Finding Local Line

 This biodynamic farm grows a wide variety of vegetables from garlic to greens, carrots to cabbage, tomatoes to turnips, potatoes, peas, and more!
-Prior to Local Line, their main sales channels included their 150 member CSA, farmers’ market, and wholesale and retail customers.
+Before Local Line, their main sales channels included their 150-member CSA, farmers’ market, and wholesale and retail customers.

 In late 2018, Amy and Graham knew they wanted to bring their business online.
 They were searching for online marketing and administrative tools they could use to do the following: